Phillip Island boasts breathtaking natural beauty and plenty of attractions for nature-lovers and adventurers, including the famous Penguin Parade.

 - International motorcycle and car racing events at the Phillip Island Grand Prix Circuit

-Top things to do on Phillip Island
+Things to do and top attractions on Phillip Island

 Meet the friendly locals

 One of the area's most popular events, the Penguin Parade allows visitors to catch a glimpse of the island's native little penguins as they come back ashore after a day of fishing.
-Head to Summerland Beach for a 180 degree viewing of the parade on their tiered seating.
+Head to Summerland Beach for a 180-degree viewing of the parade on their tiered seating.
 There are also several VIP and guided tours on offer for up-close viewing and ranger commentary.
 Alternatively, try to catch a glimpse of them in their burrows from the elevated timber boardwalks around the island.
-With over 32,000 little penguins living on the island, you've got a good chance of spotting a few.
+With over 32,000 little penguins living on the island, you've gt a good chance of spotting a few.

 Discover the island's other inhabitants